QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Introduction

 \section{Introduction}

 Humans reveal their preferences through both what they do and what they say.
 Consider the semi-autonomous vehicle approaching a construction zone in Fig.~\ref{fig:front_fig}: the user could physically nudge the steering wheel away, or say ``Stay away from the cones!''.
 Each of these signals is only part of the story: physical corrections offer precise, reactive adjustments but are opaque in intent, while language clarifies \textit{what} matters to the user but lacks the physical grounding needed to guide behavior on its own.
-To adapt effectively, robots must learn to interpret them together, in context and in real time.
+To adapt effectively, robots must learn to interpret both together, in context and in real time.

-Inverse Reinforcement Learning (IRL) methods that learn from physical corrections can adapt quickly and infer a reward function over task-relevant features (e.g. distance to obstacles, lane alignment, etc.) that reflects the user’s underlying preferences~\cite{bajcsy2017phri}.
+Inverse Reinforcement Learning (IRL) methods that learn from physical corrections can adapt quickly and infer a reward function over task-relevant features (e.g. distance to obstacles, etc.) that reflects the user’s underlying preferences~\cite{bajcsy2017phri}.
 But while these corrections are grounded and precise, they are inherently ambiguous: the same steering adjustment in Fig.~\ref{fig:front_fig} could reflect a desire to avoid construction zones, to change lanes, or to stay close to puddles.
-Without more context, the robot can't know which interpretation is correct.
 Natural language can help resolve this ambiguity.
 An utterance like ``Stay far from the cones!'' makes the user’s intent explicit, revealing preferences that are hard to infer from motion alone.
 But language has its own limitations: it can be vague (``Stay away!''), underspecified, or context-dependent.
 On its own, it may fail to convey exactly how the robot should act.
 Crucially, we observe that these two feedback channels are complementary: language clarifies the intent behind a correction, and the correction grounds and disambiguates the language.
 Together, they offer a more complete signal than either can provide alone.